boltomli/MyMacScripts/homebrew/README.md

 LC_ALL=C sed -i.bak 's#/usr/bin/ssh#/usr/local/s#' /Applications/Welly.app/Contents/MacOS/Welly
 ```

+[clyang-welly](https://github.com/clyang/welly) is in active development so you may want to try `brew cask install clyang-welly`

 ## Audacity

 Audacity was removed from official cask room but is apparently still useful.
 I'll keep a copy updated with upstream version (`2.1.3` at present).